Skip to main content

 Origin and history of Pride Month

-It’s important to recognize that the LGBTQ+ community is incredibly diverse, including people of all races, abilities, religions and countries of origin.
-Black and other people of color have always been at the center of this fight.
+The LGBTQ+ community is incredibly diverse, including people of all races, abilities, religions and countries of origin.
+Black and other people of color have always been at the center of the demand for fundamental rights.
 Black self-identified drag queen Marsha P. Johnson and transgender Latina woman Sylvia Rivera are often recognized as playing an important role in the Stonewall Uprising and other activist movements.
-All LGBTQ+ identities are valid and should be respected and celebrated.

 The importance of supporting gender-diverse people

-Even though progress has been made since the 1970s, many LGBTQ+ people still face discrimination and violence, especially transgender and gender non-binary people and people of color who identify this way.
-There are currently more than 470 anti-LGBTQ+ bills that have been proposed, passed or are being considered throughout the country, many of them targeting transgender people and gender-affirming care specifically.
+Even though progress has been made since the 1970s, many LGBTQ+ people still face discrimination and violence, especially transgender and gender non-binary people and people of color.
+Currently more than 500 anti-LGBTQ+ bills that have been proposed, passed or are being considered throughout the country, many of them targeting transgender people and gender-affirming care specifically.
 Many of these bills are based on harmful myths about trans people and gender-affirming care and significantly impact the ability of these individuals to live safe, dignified lives.
 It is more important than ever to support transgender and gender non-binary people and recognize their right not just to survive but to thrive.

 Digital assets and posters